glennblank/rvg/README.md

 python gramasm.py assembles a grammar, a collection of production rules with ternary vector conditions and changes.
 In versjon 0.1, the grammar is in wh.syn. python lexasm.py assembles a lexicon of words with syntactic categories corresponding to productions in the grammar.
 In vesion 01, the lexicon is wh.lex

+Version 0.2 demonstrates how RVG processes embedding similarly to the human sentence proecssor.
+Right-embedding can iterate indefinietly in the same space, i.e., Martha owns a stick that beat the dog that beat the cat that ate the kid.
+Center-embedding is sharply limited in human sentence processing and can thus requires only storing state in one or two registrs, rather than an unbounded stack:
+The robot that the man who loves Martha owns broke.
+That's about as much center-embedding of relative clauses as we're likely to generate or understand easily (i.e, in linear time
 ### Dependencies
 rvg.py reads gramasm.pkl and lexicon.pkl, which gramasm.py and lexasm.py assemble from source code in wh.syn and wh.lex, respectively.
 Grammars and lexicons can be edited in a text editor and reassembled, though for version 0.1, wh.syn and wh.lex are hard-wired into gramasm.py and lexasm.py, respectively.